Last updated: September 10, 2024

 Requirements for using a home equity loan to buy another house

-- Debt-to-income ratio: Lenders will also look at your debt-to-income (DTI) ratio when considering your application for a home equity loan.
+- Debt-to-income ratio: Lenders also look at your debt-to-income (DTI) ratio when considering your application for a home equity loan.
 Your DTI is calculated by dividing your monthly debt payments by your gross income.
-Lenders generally look for a DTI of 43% or lower, which means that your monthly debt payments should not exceed 43% of your gross monthly income.
+Lenders generally prefer a DTI of 43% or lower, meaning your monthly debt payments should not exceed 43% of your gross monthly income.

-- Proof of income: To qualify for a home equity loan, you’ll need to provide proof of income.
-This may include pay stubs, tax returns, bank statements, and other financial documents.
-Lenders typically want to ensure that you have a stable source of income and that you’ll be able to manager your loan payments.
+- Proof of income: To qualify for a home equity loan, you might need to submit pay stubs, tax returns, bank statements, and other financial documents.
+Lenders want to see you have a stable source of income and can manage your loan payments.

-- Home appraisal: In addition to assessing your personal financial details for your ability to repay, lenders will also require a home appraisal to determine the current value of your home.
+- Home appraisal: You may need a home appraisal to work out the current value of your home.
 This will help your lender determine how much equity you have in your home and how much you may be able to borrow.

 READ MORE: How to qualify for a home equity loan